Protect your home and family with home security

 • Motion detectors: Motion detectors are activated by movement within the protected room.
 There are various styles to meet the individual needs of the homeowner.

 • Video monitoring: Surveillance video is an option with most systems at an additional cost.
-The images can be sent to the monitoring station directly, captured and stored locally, and/or viewable online by computer or smart phone.
+The images can be sent to the monitoring station directly, captured and stored locally and/or viewable online by computer or smart phone.
 Doorbell cameras are also an option.

-• Alert Panic buttons: The central station will be alerted in the event of an emergency situation that requires immediate response by the police.
+• Alert panic buttons: The central station will be alerted in the event of an emergency situation that requires immediate response by the police.
 These buttons are also known as duress alarms.

-Choosing an alarm company
+Tips for choosing an alarm company

-If you're looking to get a security alarm system, do your research.
-Before calling any alarm companies, speak to the local police first.
+If you're looking to get a house alarm system, do your research.
+Before calling any alarm companies, speak to the local police.
 Get an idea of how long it takes them to respond to a home security alarm after being contacted by an alarm company.
 Valuable time can be lost (as well as valuables themselves), which may influence your purchase decision.
 Next, ask them about fines for false alarms.
-To ensure your safety, it's recommended that the company that monitors your property be certified by Underwriters Laboratory, Factory Mutual or some other nationally recognized testing laboratory.

 Other considerations